 Pizza is a food many of us miss when we say goodbye to gluten.
 I have worked hard to make a delicious, simple, and doughy gluten-free pizza crust to help me enjoy this favorite food safely.
-This post about gluten-free pizza crust is sponsored by Bob’s Red Mill and contains affiliate links.
+This post about gluten-free pizza crust contains affiliate links.
 Please see my disclosures.

 Pizza is one of my favorite foods, and I must confess, I miss pizza dearly.
 I miss the taste of regular pizza.
 I miss the ease of putting supper on the table in minutes by ordering pizza.
 I miss that delicious soft pizza dough.

-I won’t lie to you, pizza just isn’t the same when you follow a strict gluten-free diet after a celiac disease or gluten sensitivity diagnosis.
+I won’t lie to you; pizza just isn’t the same when you follow a strict gluten-free diet after a celiac disease or gluten sensitivity (gluten intolerance) diagnosis.

 However, if you still want to enjoy a tasty pizza, you can make it yourself (preferable method) or purchase frozen gluten-free pizza you can heat and eat at home.

-Remember, when you order pizza at a restaurant, even if the crust is gluten free, there is always a probable risk that it will come in contact with gluten somewhere along the line.
+Remember, when you order pizza at a restaurant, even if the crust is gluten-free, there’s a probable risk that it will come in contact with gluten somewhere along the line.
 I rarely eat pizza at restaurants anymore, with a few exceptions.

 If you’ve decided you love pizza and are willing to learn how to make it yourself, you’re going to love this pizza crust recipe.
 This results in a pizza crust that you can really sink your teeth into.